John-Rood/VectorVault/README.md

 <br>

-And just like that, in a only a few lines of code we created a customer service vault based on all customer support messages.
+And just like that, in a only a few lines of code we created a customer service vault.
 Now whenever you want to use it in production, just connect to that vault, and use the `get_chat()` with `get_context=True`.
 When you call `get_chat(text, get_context=True)` it will take the customer's question, search the vault to find the most similar questions and answers, then have ChatGPT reply to the customer using that information.

 ```
 question = 'customer question'